oracle-livelabs/database/sharding/standard/elastic-scaling/elastic-scaling.md

-10. From you laptop, launch a browser and use the URL: `http://xxx.xxx.xxx.xxx:8081`.
-Using the public ip address of the catalog host and the port number is 8081.
+10. Within your remote desktop on cata, launch a chrome browser and use the URL: `http://localhost:8081`.

     ![Display of catalog host and port.](images/cataloghost.png)